Differential/docs/CLIENT-GUIDE.md

 ### Who will do the work

-TODO - In the definition phase we learned enough about what we are building to define the correct resources for the work.
+In the DEFINITION phase we learned enough about what we are building to define the correct resources for the work.
 You will have one main project contact who will act as your product manager.
 They will help coach you through the progress that is being made, they will stay on top of the budget and will let you know how changes you are suggesting